-3.19.3.2 FHWA INVEST
+3.19.4.2 FHWA INVEST

-FHWA's Infrastructure Voluntary Evaluation Sustainability Tool (INVEST) is a web-based self-evaluation tool comprised of voluntary sustainability best practices, called criteria, which cover the full lifecycle of transportation services, including system planning, project planning, design, and construction, and operations and maintenance.6 To cover the full transportation lifecycle, the INVEST criteria are divided into four modules: System Planning for States (SPS), System Planning for Regions (SPR), Project Development (PD), and Operations and Maintenance (OM).
-The PD module includes criteria that span the entire project development process from early planning, alternatives analysis, environmental documentation, preliminary and final design, and construction.
+FHWA's Infrastructure Voluntary Evaluation Sustainability Tool (INVEST) Version 1.3 is a web-based selfevaluation tool comprised of voluntary sustainability best practices, called criteria, which cover the full lifecycle of transportation services, including system planning, project planning, design, and construction, and operations and maintenance.6 To cover the full transportation lifecycle, the INVEST criteria are divided into four modules: System Planning for States (SPS), System Planning for Regions (SPR), Project Development (PD), and Operations and Maintenance (OM).
+SCDOT is using the PD module to assess the Carolina Crossroads project, which includes criteria that span the entire project development process from early planning, alternatives analysis, environmental documentation, preliminary and final design, and construction.
 The PD module consists of multiple scorecards designed to recognize the varying scope, scale, and context of projects across the country.
 The PD module includes 33 criteria that are generally organized from planning to design to construction.
 Criteria within the PD module include topic areas such as context sensitive project development, ecological connectivity, pedestrian and bicycle facilities, and construction waste management.